Cairngorms National Park

 There is so much wonderful wildlife here in Cairngorms National Park that this year the BBC Springwatch series will be based in this area!
-Starting on 29 January 2019 you will be able to see the wildlife stories unfold in Winterwarch, followed by Springwatch and then, later in the year, Autumnwatch.
+During 2019 you will be able to see the wildlife stories unfold in Winterwarch, Springwatch and then, later in the year, Autumnwatch.

 Cairngorms National Park is home to a wonderful array of wildlife including a quarter of the UK's rare and endangered species including Golden Eagle, Capercaillie and Hen Harrier, and, pictured below, Pine Marten, Scottish Wildcat (rarer than the Bengal Tiger) and Red Squirrel.

 Park's summer visitors include the magnificent Osprey too.

 There is plenty for plant lovers in Cairngorms National Park, including the rare Twinflower - although endangered innovative work is underway to encourage this lovely little plant to flourish once again in its preferred habitat of the native pine woodlands.

 Perhaps unsurprisingly this spectacular area includes a number of National Nature Reserves which protect and preserve the wildlife and landscapes of wild places including Cairngorms, Glenmore, Abernethy, Craigellachie, Invereshie & Inshriach and Insh Marshes.

 The Great Outdoors really is great in Cairngorns National Park!